 Then, one day, in the back of the cab, I saw this:

 Now… I believe in String Theory, so technically it is “possible” that someone else had the exact same idea as I had, usually though, it would be in a parallel universe and not my own.
 Nevertheless it stirred something inside of me.
 It was strange to see something you thought of done by someone else.
-The core concept was there, visually it looks fantastic, but I felt that the heart, the soul of it, and mainly the story, were gone.
-So I decided to remake my own commercial on my own dime:
+I’ve heard of this happening in advertising, but as I was young, it never happened to me before.
+I was gutted, it feels horrible when your creativity is stolen from you.

-Some producers and account people at the office I worked at were not as zen as I was about this, and I suppose that is to be expected.
-I mean, we are a business providing a service, so it’s never nice to see your commodity taken from you.
-That however was not my concern, and honestly, I loved seeing how two people can take one concept and execute them totally differently.
+In the end I honestly loved seeing how two people can take one concept and execute them totally differently.
 I immediately thought of Gus Van Sant remaking Psycho, or even better, my main man Haneke remaking his own film, Funny Games (seriously, go see Cache RIGHT NOW).
 Perspective like this is something that artists struggle with all the time since it is very hard to judge if you could have done something different, and if it would be better or worse.
 This was, in effect, a gift.

 P.S.
-If you’re wondering where I stole the concept from (as no ideas are ever original) I had done a similar effect for one of the first music videos I ever shot which, I say blushing, did the entire thing in my tiny East Village apartment on a greenscreen (this is how I taught myself After Effects).
+If you’re wondering where I stole the original concept from (as no ideas are ever original) I had done a similar effect for one of the first music videos I ever shot which, I say blushing, did the entire thing in my tiny East Village apartment on a greenscreen (this is how I taught myself After Effects).
 The idea came from Michelle Vergara who based the look on Maxi Priest’s “That Girl” by the genius Hype Williams.
-Again, a concept, some willing friends, and a few bottles of Tito’s and you too can have an award winning music video;)
+Again, a concept, some willing friends, and a few bottles of Tito’s and you too can have an award winning music video;).
+I guess stealing (or borrowing exactly) is just part of the creative game.

 If you wanna check it … the paint part is around 1m30s: